 PWM output is a rectangular waveform of constant frequency where the duty cycle (the ratio of on to off) is varied.
-In order to use as a DAC the PWM output must be passed through a low pass filter (LPF) to remove the PWM fundamental frequency and average the output voltage.
+In order to use the PWM as a DAC the output must be passed through a low pass filter (LPF) to remove the PWM fundamental frequency and average the output voltage.

 The simplest form of low pass filter is a RC network - which gives a 1st order filter.
 More complex filters can be used (and will improve results) but require additional circuitry.
-One should consider the worth of the additional circuitry required by higher order filters over using a real DAC.
+One should consider the worth of the additional circuitry required vs the use of a real DAC.